National Mapping Staff Surveyor

 Initially when settled in Australia, Peter worked for the Snowy Mountains Hydro-electric Authority.
 He became a naturalised Australian citizen at a ceremony in Canberra on 29 September 1954.
 Peter’s wife Hilda became a naturalised Australian citizen at a ceremony in Canberra on 19 March 1958.
 For much of their time in Canberra Peter and Hilda Bardulis lived at 19 Boldrewood Street in Turner.
 However, from at least 1972 until his death in 1988, Peter Bardulis resided at 5 Janari Place in Aranda together with his wife Hilda.

 On 25 May 1956, Dr Bardulis was permanently appointed as a geodetic survey computer (in the salary range of £1,353 to £1,443 per annum) in the Public Service Third Division, within the Records Information and Research Sub‑section of the National Mapping Section of the Department of the Interior, Canberra.

 In 1958, Dr Bardulis instructed Snowy Mountains Authority surveyor Frank Johnston on the preferred Nat Map methodology for undertaking Laplace astronomical observations.
 This instruction occurred in the Canberra area.
 Frank was then about to undertake such observations for Nat Map in remote areas of Australia between 1958 and 1960.

 In July 1961, Dr Bardulis was promoted to the position of surveyor, grade 3 in the Geoidal Section of the Survey Branch within the Division of National Mapping, Canberra.
 The duties of this position were to carry out Laplace survey observations in the field and associated computations.
 The salary was then in the range of £1,628 to £1,848 per annum.
 (At the same time, Arvids Krisjanis, a fellow Latvian-born Nat Mapper, was promoted from draughtsman, grade 1 to geodetic survey computer to fill the position that Peter Bardulis had vacated.
 Arvids died in Canberra on 19 June 1993.)

-Terry Douglas (Nat Map 1960-1971), recalled working in the field with Peter Bardulis in 1961.
-The field survey party that also included Ted Seton, Neil Fenton and Ivan Yodgee was undertaking astronomical observations on Bill Waudby’s Central Mount Wedge station.
-This 620 square mile property holding was about 230 kilometres north-west of Alice Springs.
+Terry Douglas (Nat Map 1960-1971), recalled meeting Peter Bardulis in the field during 1961.
+Terry was in a separate field survey party that also included Ted Seton, Neil Fenton and Ivan Yodgee.
+Dr Bardulis was then undertaking astronomical observations with a Wild T4 theodolite on Bill Waudby's Central Mount Wedge station.
+This 1 600 square kilometre property was about 230 kilometres north-west of Alice Springs.